hzeller/timg/README.md

 Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` > 3.6.2 look good,
 recent xterms also seem to work (albeit with less color richness).
+Like gnome-terminal, libvte based terminals in general should work, such as Xfte or termite.
+Also QTerminal is confirmed working.

 Linux console seems to be limited in colors and does not show the block character - if you know how to enable the unicode character or full color